-- The Constituent Services Unit will send you an acknowledgement letter within 10 business days. - The Constituent Services Unit will seek clinical review from appropriate medical professionals regarding medical necessity decisions.
-A State Provider Appeal decision will be issued on every appeal. - MO HealthNet will issue a State Provider Appeal decision within 90 days of receiving all requested information from you. - State Provider Appeal decisions can have two outcomes: - o If MO HealthNet overturns our decision, a State Provider Appeal decision will be sent to you and to us containing the explanation and requesting that we remediate the issue within 10 business days. - If MO HealthNet upholds our decision, the State Appeal decision will inform you and us of an explanation followed by a notification to you informing you of your right to appeal to the Administrative Hearing Commission. - Upon receipt of a State provider appeal decision, you may file a petition for review with the Administrative Hearing Commission: - O You have 30 calendar days to appeal to the Administrative Hearing Commission.
-Claims must total at least \$500. - O You have 90 calendar days to appeal cumulative claims, upheld by MO HealthNet, once they reach \$500. - o MO HealthNet will cooperate with the Administrative Hearing Commission throughout the appeal process.
+- MO HealthNet will acknowledge receipt within 10 business days. - MO HealthNet will seek clinical review from appropriate medical professionals regarding medical necessity decisions.
+A State Provider Appeal decision will be issued on every appeal. - MO HealthNet will issue a State Provider Appeal decision within 90 days of receiving all requested information from you. - State Provider Appeal decisions can have two outcomes: - If MO HealthNet overturns our decision, a State Provider Appeal decision will be sent to you and to us containing the explanation and requesting that we remediate the issue within 10 business days. - If MO HealthNet upholds our decision, the State Appeal decision will inform you and us of an explanation followed by a notification to you informing you of your right to appeal to the Administrative Hearing Commission. - Upon receipt of a State provider appeal decision, you may file a petition for review with the Administrative Hearing Commission: - You have 30 calendar days to appeal to the Administrative Hearing Commission.
+Claims must total at least \$500. - You have 90 calendar days to appeal cumulative claims, upheld by MO HealthNet, once they reach \$500. - MO HealthNet will cooperate with the Administrative Hearing Commission throughout the appeal process.